TheQYD/pitt-seal/README.md

-# pitt-seal
+## University of Pittsburgh Brass Seal
-The CAD model and CAM passes for the University of Pittsburgh seal.
+A brass bas relief of the University of Pittsburgh seal.

+(photos/top-seal.jpg?raw=true "Pitt Seal")

+##Details